re-nft/_v2_.subgraph/README.md

 of Rinkeby Azrael and Sylvester, as well as the starting blocks to be used in `subgraph.yaml`

 Azrael Rinkeby: `0x8e03432370a4a82DE1D2e2A64E3Cf8987B7D1215`
 Block: `10110354`
 Sylvester Rinkeby: `0x34175ef2ed572fb6253d153e3ab4a2f7b1c11677`
 Block: `10110403`

-Another thing to change when deploying to rinkeby is the slug in `package.json`.
-It should be `renft-registry-rinkeby` or `renft-rinkeby` respectively.

-Also, do not forget to change the `network` to `rinkeby` in `subgraph.yaml`.

-## Terminology

-Azrael - collateral solution

-Sylvester - collateral free solution